patters-match/z88/oz/readme.txt

 Compiling the Z88 ROM from the SVN repository
 ---------------------------------------------------------------------------------------------------

+Since you're reading this, it means that you successfully checked out a fresh copy of the SVN repository.

+To compile the Z88 ROM, you need two utilities - Mpm (assembler) and MakeApp (binary file loader) - that are necessary to compile the ROM sources into a complete 128K binary.
+Further, two complete directories must have been checked out from SVN:
+        /oz
+        /tools

+These contain all the necessary sources and tools to get your Z88 ROM compiled.

-To compile the Z88 ROM, make sure that you have first compiled the Mpm assembler that is located in the /tools/mpm directory.
+Begin with compiling the Mpm assembler, which is located in the /tools/mpm directory.
 Use your favorite C compiler on your platform with the following supplied make files:

 cd /tools/mpm
 make -f makefile.z80.borlandccp55.win32  [using free Borland C++ V5.5 for Windows] or make -f makefile.z80.unix [using GCC on CygWin/Windows, GCC/Linux/*X]

-Important: The scripts only work with Mpm Assembler V1.1 b7 (22/11/2005) or later.
+Then, to compile & run the MakeApp utility you need to have a Java Development Kit 1.4.x or later installed.
+Download it from http://java.sun.com.

+cd /tools/makeapp
+makejar.bat (or makeapp.sh for Unix) script).

+The bat file contains Java-related instructions if you have problem getting the java compiler working.
+An executable JAR file will be produced (makeapp.jar) in the /tools/makeapp directory.

+                                     -  *  -

-Then, just simply execute the rom.bat script (or rom.sh for UNix developers) and you will have the latest OZ rom compiled from Subversion.
+You've now ready to compile the Z88 rom!
+Just execute the rom.bat script (or rom.sh for Unix developers) and you will have the latest OZ rom compiled from SVN.
 Default rom is UK.
 You can specify the following country codes to get a localised Z88 ROM:

         DK      Denmark
         FR      France
         SE      Swedish/Finish